 No Corporate governance principles C orporate governance principle compliance criteria corporate governance principle with the corporate governance principle 5.1 The company should have in place an effi icier nt risk management and internal control system des gned to provide reasonable confidenc e that the company's goals will be achieved.
 5.1.1 The board of directors should determine 1.
 Functions of various management bodies √ complied with the principles of and approaches to creation of the risk management and and business units of the Company in the risk management and internal control system □ partly complied with internal control system in the company. are clearly determined in internal documents/ the Company's relevant policy approved by the Board of Directors. □ not complied with 5.1.2 The company's executive bodies 1.
-The Company's executive bodies ensured ✓ complied with should ensure the establishment and continuing operation of the efficient risk risk management and internal control among their allocation of the functions and powers as concerns risk management and internal control among their \square partly complied with management and internal control system in the company. □ not complied with 5.1.3 The company's risk management and internal control system should enable one to obtain an objective, fair and clear view of the current condition and prospects of the company, integrity and transparency of its accounts and reports, and reasonableness and acceptability of risks being assumed by the company.
-2. .
-The Company approved the anti-corruption policy. √ complied with The company established a secure, confidential and affordable method to notify the Board \square partly complied with of Directors or the Board of Directors Audit Committee on actual violations of the laws, internal procedures, and the Company's ethics code. □ not complied with 5.1.4 The board of directors is recommended to take required and sufficient measures to procure that the existing risk management and internal control system of the company is consistent with the principles of and approaches to its creation as set forth by the board of directors and that it operates efficiently.
-1. In the reporting period, the Board of Directors √ complied with (the Audit Committee and (or) Risk Committee (if applicable), arranged for assessing the reliability \square partly complied with and effectiveness of the risk management and internal control system. \square not complied with 2.
+The Company's executive bodies ensured ✓ complied with should ensure the establishment and continuing operation of the efficient risk risk r subc allocation of the functions and powers as concerns risk management and internal control among their subordinate managers (heads) of business units and divisions. \square partly complied with management and internal control system in the company. □ not complied with 5.1.3 The company's risk management and internal control system should enable one to obtain an objective, fair and clear view of the current condition and prospects of the company, integrity and transparency of its accounts and reports, and reasonableness and acceptability of risks being assumed by the company.
+2. I s, The Company approved the anti-corruption policy.
+The company established a secure, confidential and affordable method to notify the Board of Directors or the Board of Directors Audit Committee on actual violations of the laws, internal procedures, and the Company's ethics code. √ complied with \square partly complied with ☐ not complied with 5.1.4 The board of directors is recommended to take required and sufficient measures to procure that the existing risk management and internal control system of the company is consistent with the principles of and approaches to its creation as set forth by the board of directors and that it operates efficiently.
+1. In the reporting period, the Board of Directors √ complied with (the Audit Committee and (or) Risk Committee (if applicable), arranged for assessing the reliability and effectiveness of the risk management and internal control system. \square partly complied with \square not complied with 2.
 In the reporting period, the Board of Directors reviewed findings of assessment of Company's risk management and internal control system efficiency.
 Information about the results of the review is presented in the Company's annual report